moebiussurfing/moebiusSurfing/README.md

 <br/>

-<h3>What will you see in each link?</h3>
+<h2>What will you see in each social link?</h2>

 **GitHub**:
-My libraries/modules currently under development.
-Mainly openFrameworks.
+<i>My libraries/modules currently under development.
+Mainly openFrameworks.<i/>

 **Itch.io**:
-Binaries of my desktop apps for Windows under development.
-Ready to download and install.
+<i>Binaries of my desktop apps for Windows under development.
+Ready to download and install.<i/>

 **YouTube**:
-Some creative code experiments, screencast of libraries/modules/add-ons and other archived stuff.
+<i>Some creative code experiments, screencast of libraries/modules/add-ons and other archived stuff.<i/>

 **Twitter**:
-Tweets of my released apps/tools and feed from some creative coders and developers that I follow.
+<i>Tweets of my released apps/tools and feed from some creative coders and developers that I follow.<i/>

 **Instagram**:
-Weekly/monthly showcase of currently developing tools.
+<i>Weekly/monthly showcase of currently developing tools.<i/>

 **LinkTree**:
-All my profiles links.
+<i>All my profiles links.<i/>

 <br/>